 Statistically, transition is the most efficient offense in basketball.
+League-wide, transition possessions yield around 1.31 points per possession; half-court possessions yield about 1.04.
 If you want to win games, the first thing to fix is often the last thing to get coached: the five seconds after a missed shot or a turnover.

 Principle 1: The Shot Creates the Transition